 RedHat Shaders Shader Pack Download

-• We never modify or edit resource packs in any way.
-None of the resource packs, shader mods or tools you see on this website are hosted on our servers.
-We use only official download links provided by official authors.
-Therefore, they are completely safe and secure.
+- We do not modify or edit any resource packs.
+All resource packs, shaders and tools found on this website are linked directly to official sources rather than hosted on our own servers.
+We provide only the official download links from the original creators to ensure that your files are safe and secure.

 Java Edition:

-[1.20.x – 1.7.x] Download RedHat Shader Pack
+[1.21.x – 1.7.x] Download RedHat Shader Pack

 Curseforge: download starts automatically after a few seconds;